INSIGHT-S.Korea's retail investors make market waves with wrap fervour

 He said the reason valuations on "the princes and princesses" were so great is that everyone is enamoured with them, and so their prices can only keep going up.

-Wrap funds give clients market performance on an almost real-time basis, but that means investors in them tend to bolt as a herd, causing fierce share price swings.
+Wrap funds give clients market performance on an almost real-time basis, allowing investors in them tend to bolt as a herd and causing fierce share price swings.

 Korean car makers were a clear favourite for wrap accounts earlier this year, particularly after the devastating March 11 earthquake and tsunami when they were seen capturing market share from Japanese peers.